September 26, 2022 by Simeon Hermann

 R = (M / N_BG) * N.

 As you might have realized, the biggest challenge is the distinction between illumination-based structures and content-based structures.
-It is an ill-posed and underdetermined problem and thus, as things stand today, it seems almost impossible to achieve flawless results for all scenarios all the time.
-Nevertheless, we at Docutain are very satisfied with the results of our filters based on these principles of illumination correction of document photos.
+It is an ill-posed and underdetermined problem and thus, it seems almost impossible to achieve flawless results for all scenarios all the time.
+Nevertheless, we are very satisfied with the results of our Docutain image filters based on these principles of illumination correction of document photos.

 comparison of the filtering of a photo-scanned document (left) through the filters of Docutain, Adobe Scan and Microsoft Lens (from left to right)